 New Zealand filmmaker Taika Waititi goes to the bush for his latest film, Hunt for the Wilderpeople, loosely based on the adventure book Wild Pork and Watercress by Barry Crump.
 A hilariously goofy and warm film about outcasts surviving in the wild, it's an undeniably charming film with a wide range of emotions and sophisticated humour.

-Starring Julian Dennison as Ricky, a preteen juvenile delinquent orphan, and Sam Neill as Uncle Hec, his reluctant survivalist foster parent, Hunt for the Wilderpeople uses the pair's offbeat but winning chemistry splendidly without ever exploiting too much the absurdity and emotion of their situations.
+Starring Julian Dennison as Ricky Baker, a preteen juvenile delinquent orphan, and Sam Neill as Uncle Hec, his reluctant survivalist foster parent, Wilderpeople uses the pair's offbeat but winning chemistry splendidly without ever exploiting too much of the absurdity and emotions of their situations.
 Set against the gorgeous backdrop of the New Zealand outdoors, the film uses scenery and the wild to enrich the internal sadness of its characters.

 Hunt for the Wilderpeople is an absolutely winning film about survival, not so much in the wild, but alone and together as individuals.
 Waititi populates the film with individualistic themes while making the case for alternative family dynamics and showing his penchant for broadly appealing comedy.
 Neill and Dennison make for a strange, but ultimately, dynamic pairing as reluctant surrogate father and son living in the wild and surviving each other.